TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 Resume: As your read this, both the game engine and online mode are still in development.

-## Q: How do I insert Noteskins/Themes/Avatars/Judgments/Toasties into Project OutFox?
+## How do I insert Noteskins/Themes/Avatars/Judgments/Toasties into Project OutFox?

 In the game folder there's a folder called `Appearance`, where you'll find a folder for each of those mentioned features.